 Point Density Node

-The Point Density node is used to add volumetric points for each particle or vertex of another object.
+The Point Density node is available in volume shaders, to render volumetric points for each particle or vertex of another object.

 Texture coordinate to sample texture at; defaults to global position (Position output of Geometry node) if the socket is left unconnected.